HemaKavuri/Chicago_Taxi_Trips/EDA/Readme.md

 **Dropoff Centroid Longitude** - Dropoff Longitude and it is an float

 **Dropoff Centroid  Location** - Dropoff Location and it is an object

+### Exploratory Data Analysis
+I observed Pickup Community Area and Dropoff Community area seem's to be similar through visualization graphs.
+But when i correlate it they seem's to be normal

+I considered the trip as valid if Trip Miles is greater than zero